BAMresearch/SequentialLearningApp/README.md

 ## Sequential Learning
 This window provides a SL framework divided into the tabs "Settings" - here the optimization scenario can be defined - and "Seqential Learning Parameters" - here the algorithms can be selected, set and virtual experiments can be performed.

-#### Settings
+#### Comnfigure Optimization
 This window lets the user interactively set up the boundary conditions of the SL problem.
-The input feature and target properties can be selected simply by mouse click.
+The Materials Data (input feature) and target properties can be selected simply by mouse click.
 It is possible to select multiple target properties (Multi-Objective Optimization).
 The optimization is then based on the sum (or difference - depending on whether maximization or minimization is desired) of the normalized properties.

 **NEW
 SLAMD can now consider known targets.
 Not all targets need verification in the lab.
 Costs and CO2 footprint, for instance, can be collected from databases upfront.
 However, they can play an important role in optimization, especially in the case of green materials.
-The new feature "Fixed target selection" now allows to include such data into the optimization.
+The new feature "A-priori Information" now allows to include such data into the optimization.
 Their uncertainty is considered to be zero in the  MLI and MLID and MU utility.

 The target can be specified as a quantile of the given properties (or their combinations in case of Multi-Objective Optimization).
 A lower target threshold (e.g. 90%) accelerates the SL optimization.
 However, this makes it increasingly difficult for SL to outperform a random process.
-The sample threshold determines the restriction of the initial training data.
-If it was not restricted, it would be possible that the searched material is already contained in the initial data - which would make SL superfluous.
-The sample threshold is therefore always lower than the target threshold.
-The initial sample size can be chosen below.
-Some SL algorithms require at least 3 samples.
-It is recommended to not choose less than 4 initial samples.
+The target threshold also offers the possibility to define a default value as the optimization limit (to activate it, the check box must be checked).

 The "Visualize Settings" button generates a qualitative preview of your selected SL task.
 It presents your data in reduced dimensions using the TSNE algorithm.
 The location of the available candidates (Determined by the Sample threshold), the targets (determined by the Target threshold) and the samples that may be explored with SL are displayed in color.
 This makes it easy to visualize the impact of the thresholds and adding or removing features or targets.
+The target data table shows the data selected as the target for optimization.
+This makes it easy to check the plausibility of the above configuration.

 ![What is this](images/4.1.png)

 #### Sequential Learning Parameters

+The initial sample size and the batch size can be chosen here.
+Some SL algorithms require at least 3 samples.
+It is recommended to not choose less than 4 initial samples.

 This tab lets the user select from several Machine Learning (ML) algorithms and utility functions:

 (1) Decision Tree Regression - fast but crude algorithm; good for trying different settings and utility functions (min. initial sample size 2);